emilzeta/DataVis_Final_Project/classmates_projects.md

 March 28 Jonathan:

 Working on visualizing different diseases.
 He has spent a lot of time figuring out how the data is shaped, looking at averages.
 Wants to to a logistic regression model to predict disease.

+March 30 Lily:

+Making a r portfolio, with different visualizations of interesting data sets.
+Some interactive graphs.